Gluten-Free Mashed Potatoes

 Total: 25 minutes

-gluten-free mashed potatoes in a black bowl
+Overhead view of gluten-free mashed potatoes in a bowl.

 Ingredients